-In his home, Bruno helps by washing clothes, running errands and cleaning.
-He lives with his aunt.
+Bruno makes his home with his aunt.
+Washing clothes, running errands and cleaning are his household duties.
 His aunt is sometimes employed as a farmer.

-Your love and support will help Bruno to receive the assistance he needs to develop his potential.
-Please pray for him.
+Please remember Bruno in your prayers.
+Your love and support will help him to receive the assistance he needs to grow and develop.

 Bruno lives on the plains of Fada Secteur 11, home to approximately 5,000 residents.
 Typical houses are constructed of cement floors, brick walls and tin or thatched roofs.
 The primary ethnic group is Gurmanceba and the most commonly spoken language is Gurmancemamooré.